 Ratings and reviews

-In the new App Store 2.0 the role of ratings and reviews has been seriously elevated.
-The all-time ratings are now in the spotlight, being displayed right below the icon.
-On the other hand, an average rating of the current version and the accumulated rating of all versions will no longer be shown.
+In the App Store, the role of ratings and reviews has been seriously elevated lately.
+The all-time ratings are displayed right below the icon.
+In contrast, the average rating of the current version and the accumulated rating of all versions aren’t shown.

-Moreover, apps now will appear on search results with rating, which created a foremost importance for developers to take care of their user experience and ensure positive feedback from their users.
+Moreover, apps appear on search results with ratings, which created foremost importance for developers to take care of their user experience and ensure positive feedback from their users.